 Same day connection fee

-A number of utilities routinely provide next day service for activating new accounts.
-A few utilities charge an additional fee for same day service and one even charges more for same day service late in the afternoon than they do for earlier in the day.
+A number of utilities routinely provide next-day service for activating new accounts.
+A few of these utilities charge an additional fee for providing same-day service.

 Field collection fee